saptarshibasu/java-algorithms/README.md

 A nice property of 31 is that the multiplication can be replaced by a shift and a subtraction for better performance: `31 * i == (i << 5) - i`.
 Modern VMs do this sort of optimization automatically.

-### Sorted Data helps in Branch Prediction

-If within a loop there are branching instructions (if else) based on the input data, the loop performance will improve with a sorted input data set due to modern processor branch predictions.

-### LinkedHashMap

-LinkedHashMap can maintain a specific order of the entries (predictable iteraion order)
-- Insertion order
-- Access order

-The underlying data structure is a doubly linked list.

-If the map is constructed to preserve access order, every `get()` call will increase the modCount (which is used by the Iterator to throw ConcurrentMModificationException) and also move the entry before the current head of the LinkedList.
-This functionality can be used to implement LRU cache, provided the `removeEldestEntry()` is overridden to implement a cache eviction policy.

-### Unicode Charset

-UTF-8 is the most commonly used Unicode character encoding.
-It is a variable length Unicode encoding.

 ### Convert String to bytes[] & Vice Versa

 byte[] b = string.getBytes(StandardCharsets.UTF_8);